Intro

 9 color: "#fd7e14"

-then you can defined the children like ./Categories/_index.en.md with :
+then you can defined the children like ./content/categories/_index.en.md with :

 1---